 Afton State Park

 You can also download the Bird checklist from the parks’ website and spot local birds flying around the vegetation.
-Moreover, the park also hosts naturalists programs throughout the year, based on its cultural, recreational, and natural resources.
+Moreover, the park hosts naturalist programs throughout the year based on its cultural, recreational, and natural resources.

-If you are only in the area for an hour, don’t forget to go to the visitor center.
+If you are only in the area for an hour, don’t forget to visit the visitor center.
 After that, take the trail south of the building and walk for 0.4 miles to see the restored prairie.
-Take a longer hike if you want to get closer to the landscape that gives a top view of the river valley.
+Take a longer hike to get closer to the landscape that gives a top view of the river valley.

 If you often travel to Minnesota and pass by Hastings, get an annual park permit for just $35.
-Also, keep checking the park’s website to learn about upcoming festivals and events.
+Also, check the park’s website to learn about upcoming festivals and events.